Over $25.5 MILLION INVESTED

 $200,000

 Valerie’s House is devoted to providing children and their families, who have experienced the death of a loved one, a safe place to share and experience support with others who are also grieving, while moving through the healing process.
-NCEF funding supports art, music and group therapy to help youth identify, express and process grief and to become mentally stable,
+NCEF funding supports art, music and group therapy to help youth identify, express and process grief and to become mentally stable, healthy and successful in school and life.
+Funding will also support the expansion of programs and services in Collier County.

 • YMCA of Collier County